Google Code-in 2014 Frequently Asked Questions

 - I am enrolled in a university and am only 17, can I participate?

-- Where can I find the GCI logo?
+- Where can I find the GCI logo and slide decks for the program?

 - I have a question that is not answered in this FAQ.
 Where can I find more information?